 Derek is one of my favorite Detroit photographers, and if you like his photos you can head over to his Flickr page for information about how to get them.
 In addition to taking great pictures, he often includes a brief story of the subject as is the case with this photo:

 A Cheat, A Liar, a Cad, But A Damn Fine Fountain

 Not exactly loved by all during his time on this planet, James Scott inherited a fortune from his real-estate-baron Father.
 He attempted to spend the majority of it during his lifetime, Building a large house ( it wasn’t large enough, he wanted his neighbors house as well.
 The neighbor declined so James built a huge addition to the front and top of his house, blocking out the sun for 3/4 of the day to get back at him ) , throwing large Gambling Parties oblivious to the amount he may have lost, suing any business partners ( or competitors ) that attempted to move in on what James thought should be his.
 He was described even by his friends as vindictive.

 When he died in 1910 he left his sizeable fortune to the city under the specification that a memorial be created to honor him.
 It took 10 years for the city to agree to use the money for this purpose, and another 5 to complete this fountain – located on Belle Isle in Detroit.
 It was designed by Cass Gilbert and completed in 1925.

-There’s more Belle Isle and more sculpture on Michigan in Pictures.
+PS: Go back in time at Belle Isle on Michigan in Pictures.